nymtech/docs/content/mixnet/providers.md

 ---
 title: "Providers"
 weight: 40
 description: "Providers provide a destination for mixnet packets.
-Most of the internet doesn't use encrypted Sphinx packets, so the provider is a natural point at which to translate Sphinx packets back into "normal" IP traffic."
+Most of the internet doesn't use encrypted Sphinx packets, so the provider is a natural point at which to translate Sphinx packets back into 'normal' IP traffic."
 ---

 ### Providers